URSCI Undergraduate Summer Scholar Program

 The Undergraduate Summer Scholar Program offers Dominican’s highest level of undergraduate research funding support.
 URSCI Summer Scholars receive a stipend ranging between $2000 to $3000 and a tuition waiver for three academic credits of undergraduate research (e.g., PSYC 495).
 Any Dominican undergraduate student in good standing who has completed his or her sophomore or junior year can apply to be a Summer Scholar.
 Sponsoring faculty members must be full-time members of the undergraduate or graduate faculty at Dominican University.
 Mentors receive a $500 stipend for their oversight of the student's project.

 Scholar selection is based on the student’s academic merit and the quality of the proposed scholarly project.
-Scholarship recipients are required to present their independent scholarly and creative work at the annual (G)URSCI & Experiential Learning Expo the following April.
+Scholarship recipients are required to present their independent scholarly and creative work at the annual SI (Scholarship & Ideas) Expo the following April.

-The application deadline for Summer 2022 is April 1, 2022.
-The application site will be made available on March 1, 2022.
-You will be required to enroll in a Canvas course that contains full application information and where application materials will need to be entered.
+Applicants will be required to enroll in a Canvas course that contains full application information and where application materials will need to be entered.
+The application site will be made available soon.

 2021 URSCI Summer Scholars